hector-vazquez/hello-world/README.md

 # hello-world
-Hello creatures , Welcome to the aweoseome world of Hector!

-  Here you will learn how amazing I am,and how bad you want to be like me.
+welcome here you will learn about the greatest player in the world CRISTIANO RONALDO